instantdb/instant/client/www/_posts/db_browser.md

 Supabase has some great wins so far.
 Their auth abstraction is great, which makes it one of the few platforms that are as easy to get started with as firebase was.

 Their realtime option allows you to subscribe to row-level updates.
-For example, if we wanted to to know whenever a friendship gets created, updated, or changed, we could write this:
+For example, if we wanted to know whenever a friendship gets created, updated, or changed, we could write this:

 ```javascript
 const friendsChange = supabase